-Flucloxacillin doesn't stop contraceptive pills working, including the combined pill or emergency contraception.
+Flucloxacillin does not stop any type of contraception working, including the combined pill or emergency contraception.

-However, if flucloxacillin makes you vomit or have severe diarrhoea (6 to 8 watery poos in 24 hours) for more than 24 hours, your contraceptive pills may not protect you from pregnancy.
-Look on the pill packet to find out what to do.
+However, if flucloxacillin makes you sick (vomit) or have severe diarrhoea for more than 24 hours, your contraceptive pills may not protect you from pregnancy.
+Check the pill packet to find out what to do.

 Will it reduce my fertility?

-There's no firm evidence to suggest that taking flucloxacillin will reduce fertility in either men or women.
+There's no clear evidence to suggest that taking flucloxacillin will reduce fertility in either men or women.

 Can I drive or ride a bike?

-Yes, flucloxacillin shouldn't affect you being able to drive or cycle.
+Yes.
+Flucloxacillin should not affect being able to drive or cycle.

 Can I drink alcohol with it?

 Yes, you can drink alcohol while taking flucloxacillin.

 Is there any food or drink I need to avoid?